Skip to main contentSkip to footer content

 Permissible or not?

-The display of nativity scenes and menorahs has generally been upheld by courts against legal challenges if they appear as part of a larger display with a secular purpose, such as the celebration of pluralism and freedom or the promotion of tolerance and respect for diverse customs.
-However, any holiday display with an overtly religious symbol (such as a nativity scene or a menorah) should include at least one other religious symbol from a different religious tradition.
-The legal validity of these displays is premised on the notion that they do not represent an endorsement of any particular religion, any religious doctrine, or religion in general.
-The university is not required, however, to display any particular symbol of a religious nature requested by students, staff or the public.
-For example, a public school's holiday display which included a menorah, crescent and star, Christmas trees and other holiday symbols was permissible, even though it did not include a nativity scene as requested by parents and religious leaders.
+The display of nativity scenes and menorahs has also been upheld by courts against legal challenges if they appear as part of a larger display with a secular purpose, such as the celebration of pluralism and freedom or the promotion of tolerance and respect for diverse customs.
+However, any holiday display with an overtly religious symbol (such as a nativity scene) should include at least one other religious symbol from a different religious tradition.
+The university is not required, however, to display any particular symbol of a religious nature requested by students, employees, or the public.

 Religious Symbols and Décor in Employee Offices and Cubicles